 “I’d gotten to where I was operating on the force of sheer will.
 But I knew I was flying by the seat of my pants.
 I knew that if I didn’t solve this problem, the trapdoor was going to open up and that would be it.”

 Tom Cruise grew up in a poor household, along with his three sisters.
-His abusive father beat him often, ruling over the family with an iron fist.
+His abusive father abused him, beating him on a regular basis, and ruled over the family with an iron fist.

 “He was the kind of person where, if something goes wrong, they kick you.
 It was a great lesson in my life — how he’d lull you in, make you feel safe and then, bang!”
 Cruise said in a 2006 interview.